bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 To give a better view on how to package works here is an example on how to use the API package.

 First an instance of the client is created.

-Then a receiver is given to the `set_receiver` method.
+Then connection with the API is made with `connect` with an API token generated in the driver portal.

+And last with `asyncio.gather` the loop is started, and a receiver is given.
 All incoming messages will be routed to the given method.

-Then connect to the API is made with `connect` with an API token generated in the driver portal.

-And last with `asyncio.gather` the loop is started, and the requests will be sent.

 ```python
 from bluecurrent_api import Client